moov-io/paygate/README.md

 | `ODFI_IDENTIFICATION` | Number by which the customer is known to the Financial Institution originating micro deposits. | 001 |
 | `ODFI_ROUTING_NUMBER` | ABA routing number of Financial Institution which is originating micro deposits. | 121042882 |

+#### Account Number Encryption

+The following environment variables control which backend service is initialized for account number encryption.
+They are stored and encrypted with [GoCloud CDK](https://gocloud.dev/howto/secrets/)'s Secrets. ([godoc](https://godoc.org/gocloud.dev/secrets))

+##### Local storage

+- `SECRETS_LOCAL_BASE64_KEY`: A base64 encoded key used to encrypt and decrypt secrets in memory.
+This value needs to look like `base64key://value` where `value` is a 32 byte random key.

+##### Google Cloud Storage

+- `SECRETS_GCP_KEY_RESOURCE_ID`: A Google Cloud resource ID used to interact with their Key Management Service (KMS).
+This value has the form `projects/MYPROJECT/locations/MYLOCATION/keyRings/MYKEYRING/cryptoKeys/MYKEY` and [their documentation has more details](https://cloud.google.com/kms/docs/object-hierarchy#key).

+##### Vault storage

+- `VAULT_SERVER_TOKEN`: A Vault generated value used to authenticate.
+See [the Hashicorp Vault documentation](https://www.vaultproject.io/docs/concepts/tokens.html) for more details.
+- `VAULT_SERVER_URL`: A URL for accessing the vault instance.
+In production environments this should be an HTTPS (TLS) secured connection.

 #### Storage

 Based on `DATABASE_TYPE` the following environment variables will be read to configure connections for a specific database.